ROCm/Tensile/docs/src/concepts/tuning.rst

 .. meta::
-  :description: Tensile documentation and API reference
+  :description: Tensile is a tool for creating a benchmark-driven backend library for GEMM
   :keywords: Tensile, GEMM, Tensor, ROCm, API, Documentation

 .. _tuning: